 Cleantech is a priority sector for the Colombian government, especially non-conventional renewables.
 The current power matrix in Colombia is dominated by hydro, which represents around 70% of the install capacity.
 At the same time, it makes it vulnerable to weather phenomena, like El Niño.
 For this reason, the government has established a goal to increase the participation of non-conventional renewables in the power matrix, going from the current 1% to almost 30% by 2030.
 It’s a very ambitious goal and will require investments in the order of $6 billion.

 The one piece of advice that I give Canadian companies considering Colombia as a business destination is that this is a relationship-based culture.
 It’s very important to take the time and the energy to build those relationships, to build your network, because it’s all about trust.
 Once you earn trust, business will follow.
 It’s equally important to speak the local language, Spanish, because that’s how you show your commitment and your interest in the market.

 Did you know?

-- Colombia is Latin America’s fourth-largest and Central America’s second-largest economy.
+- Colombia is Latin America’s fourth-largest and South America’s second-largest economy.